shellchocolat/mjollnir-c2.github.io/chocolate-interaction.md

 ![](images/chocolate-interaction/scan.png)

 It seems to work well.
 But, I have to tell you, that this scanner is clearly not powerfull.
-It has to be use to confirm that a port is well opened, like 139, 445, 80 and so on.
+It has to be used to confirm that a port is well opened, like 139, 445, 80 and so on.
 If you want to perform a full scan of a victim machine, I recommand you to use a more suitable scanner, like **nmap**.

 I have seen an other usefull command, which is **DUMP_PID**.
 Well, it seems clear.
 This command allows to dump a process.
 Let's see the help:
 * DUMP_PID \<pid\> \<location\>